patatetom/jop/README.md

 > [!NOTE]
 > _Direct use of the `file` schema (eg. `file:///path/to/jop.html`) in the URL is made difficult on smartphone/tablet : it is therefore necessary to install a web server on the smartphone/tablet to use JOP in offline mode._<br/>
-> _If you don't want to install a web server on your smartphone/tablet, you need to use an online version of JOP, either by hosting the HTML file yourself (prefered), or by using the [version provided by GitHub](https://patatetom.github.io/jop/jop.html)._<br/>
+> _If you don't want to install a web server on your smartphone/tablet, you need to use an online version of JOP, either by hosting the HTML file yourself, or by using the [version provided by GitHub](https://patatetom.github.io/jop/jop.html)._<br/>
 > _If you choose to use JOP online, it must be served via HTTPS and not HTTP._